10 Stats That Will Make You Rethink Marketing to Millennials

 We’re also the biggest emerging opportunity for marketers.

 Who exactly qualifies as one of these dreaded millennials?
-According to Dictionary.com, a millennial is defined as anyone born in the 1980s or 1990s; a member of Generation Y. Anyone born after 1997 falls into Generation Z.
+According to Dictionary.com, a millennial is defined as anyone born in the 1980s or early 1990s; a member of Generation Y. Anyone born after 1997 falls into Generation Z.

 As we Gen Yers grow up and enter the work force, we’re earning more money than ever before and we’re pumping it right back into the U.S. economy.
 With an annual buying power of $200 billion, we’re an immense force.
 It’s time for smart marketers to learn more about this demographic’s behavior and start adapting their campaigns to target these new buyers.
 The bottom line is, you can love us or hate us, but you certainly can’t afford to ignore us.
 In this post I’ll share ten stats that will change the way you approach marketing to millennials.
 (Also check out our generational marketing strategies for targeting Baby Boomers and Gen X.)

 Stat #1: 89% of millennials trust recommendations from friends and family more than claims by the brand. –Kissmetrics

 Definitely my top two favorite old-school celebrity endorsements.

 Gone are the days where celebrity endorsements were the number one way to attract new business.
 Very few millennials are hitting up the Carl’s Jr. drive-through just because a scantily clad Paris Hilton loves their burgers.
 Instead, we’re heading there because we’ve heard great things about it from our friends and family.

 This is great for small to medium-sized businesses.
 Let me assure you, convincing your existing fans to promote your brand is way cheaper than paying stars to pose with your products.
 So, how do you go about creating these customer evangelists?